SDGGiesbrecht/Workspace/README.md

 ### Validate Changes

-When the project seems ready for a push, merge, or pull request, validate the current state of the project by double‐clicking the `Validate Changes` script.
+When the project seems ready for a push, merge, or pull request, validate the current state of the project by double‐clicking the `Validate` script.

-`Validate Changes` opens a terminal window and in it Workspace runs the project through a series of checks.
+`Validate` opens a terminal window and in it Workspace runs the project through a series of checks.

 When it finishes, it prints a summary of which tests passed and which tests failed.